abhishek-kumar-code/Redfish_Public/Specification.md

 * Services shall support the DELETE method for resources that can be deleted.
 If the resource can never be deleted, status code [405](#status-405) shall be returned.
 * Services should return HTTP status code [405](#status-405) if the client specifies a DELETE request against a Resource Collection.
 * Services may return HTTP status code [404](#status-404) or a success code if the resource has already been deleted.
+* Services may allow the "@Redfish.OperationApplyTime" property to be included in the body of the request.
+See the [Operation Apply Time](#operation-apply-time) section for further information.

 ##### Actions (POST)<a id="actions-post"></a>

 The POST method is used to initiate operations on the object (such as Actions).

 * Services shall support the POST method for sending actions.
 * The POST operation may not be idempotent.
+* Services may allow the "@Redfish.OperationApplyTime" property to be included in the body of the request.
+See the [Operation Apply Time](#operation-apply-time) section for further information.

 Custom actions are requested on a resource by sending the HTTP POST method to the URI of the action.
 If the [actions property](#actions-property) within a resource does not specify a target property, then the URI of an action shall be of the form: